MultiQC/MultiQC/docs/modules/dragen.md

 is a Bio-IT Platform that provides ultra-rapid secondary analysis of sequencing data using field-programmable gate array technology (FPGA).

-Dragen has a number of differrent pipelines and outputs, including base calling, DNA and RNA alignment, post-alignment processing and variant calling, covering virtually all stages of typical NGS data processing.
+DRAGEN has a number of differrent pipelines and outputs, including base calling, DNA and RNA alignment, post-alignment processing and variant calling, covering virtually all stages of typical NGS data processing.
 For each stage, it generates QC files with metrics resembling those of samtools-stats, mosdepth, bcftools-stats and alike.
 This MultiQC module supports some of the output but not all.